-Weekly Market Outlook: Central banks meetings in focus this week ahead of NFP release on Friday.
+Weekly Market Outlook: Central banks meetings are in focus this week ahead of the NFP release on Friday.
 The Bank of England is expected to raise rates for the second time since the pandemic hit, while the Reserve Bank of Australia and European Central Bank are widely expected to stay on hold.
 The US markets will be watching the non-farm payrolls as four rate hikes are priced in for 2022.

 Key Releases on the Economic Calendar

 - OPEC-JMMC Meetings

 RBA Likely to Deliver a Hawkish Rate Guidance